arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Tell me what decisions would you take if you could be the CTO of your Company.
 * Are Program Managers useful?
 * Organize a development team using flexible schedules (that is, no imposed working hours) and "Take as you need" vacation policy
 * How would you manage a very high turn over and convince developers not to leave the team, without increasing compensation?
+What could a Company improve to make them stay?
 * What are the top 3 qualities you look for in colleagues, beyond their code?
 * What are the top 3 things you wish non-technical people knew about code?